recent posts

 • Cross-Platform: Supports Windows, macOS, and Linux.

-• Single Executable: Generates a single, self-contained file for easy distribution.
+• Single Executable: Creates a single self-contained file for easy distribution.

-• Customizable: Allows inclusion of data files, custom icons, and more.
+• Customizable: Allows inclusion of icons, data files, and other resources.

-• Handles Dependencies: Automatically detects and includes required libraries.
+• Automatic Dependency Handling: Detects and includes required libraries.

 Installing PyInstaller

-PyInstaller can be installed using pip, Python’s package manager.
+PyInstaller can be installed using pip, the Python package manager.

 # Install PyInstaller